begelb/MLCD/README.md

 ## How to create your own data
 Data for each system is already produced and contained in the ```data``` directory.
 To produce new data, one can run ```data_production/make_data.py```.
 Choose the system number and the number of initial points, and a persistence diagram will be produced.
-From this, it is necessary to choose an appropriate threshold, and then the data will be saved as ```data.csv```, which one can split into a training/testing set.
+From this, it is necessary to choose an appropriate threshold, and then the data will be saved as ```data.csv```, which one can split into a training and testing set.

 ## System configurations

-Variable that are system specific or which we expect to be changed infrequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and numbered by the corresponding system.
+Variable that are system specific or which we expect to be changed infrequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and named by the corresponding system.
 With the exception of the Jupyter notebook, ```learn_decomposition.ipynb```, all computations use local copies of the training and testing datasets with paths specified in the configuration file.
 By default, the paths are specified with the provided data.
+The variable data_bounds specifies the domain of the data.
+The final decomposition of phase space is intersected with this domain.
+The set $[0, 1] \times [0, 1]$ should be written as $[0, 1, 0, 1]$.
+If threshold_prediction = True, then the result of the neural network is thresholded between $0$ and $K-1$ where $K$ is the number of labels.
+If weak_weight_share = True, then the network is constrained so that parallel hyperplanes correspond to weights that vary by *trainable* constant multiples, which are initialized all equal to one.
+If weak_weight_share = False, then these constant multiples are *not trainable* and thus remain equal to one throughout the duration of training.

 ## Alternative way to compute a single example
 As an alternative to the Jupyter notebook, it is possible to compute a single example using the file ``` single_example.py ```.

 At the top of the file, under "Global variables set by user", it is possible to change:
-- the system number,
+- the system name,
 - the number of nodes in the hidden layer of the neural network,
 - the list of labeling thresholds, and
 - the integer name that refers to the example.